Ang-Li-Lab/NLPMed-Engine/README.md

 Instead of using the API, you can directly use the `SinglePipeline` or `BatchPipeline` classes in your Python code.

-- See `tests/test_single_pipeline.py` and `tests/test_batch_pipeline.py` for usage examples.
+- Sample Jupyter notebooks are provided under the `notebooks/` directory.
-- Note: Since `BatchPipeline` uses parallel processing, the output order may differ from the input.
-Always use `patient_id` when merging results back with the input data.
+- **Note:** Since `BatchPipeline` uses parallel processing, the output order may differ from the input.
+Always use `patient_id, note_id` when merging results back with the input data.

 ## Resources